plmilord/Hass.io-custom-component-ikamand/README.md

 ### To do

+- [ ] Better error and exception handling to make this component transparent to the user
 - [ ] Bring the ability to configure this custom component via the entries in configuration.yaml
 - [ ] Setup an option to override the Home Assistant unit system for this custom component